sandialabs/Sola/docs/source/sabl/anatomy/optimization.md

 ### Objective Verification

-In addition to the methods listed in [Table 1](tab:objective_abstract), the `Objective` class is equipped with the following methods to verify the consistency between the objective function itself and its gradient and Hessian functions.
+The `Objective` class (and any class that inherits from it) is equipped with the following methods to verify the consistency between the objective function itself and its gradient and Hessian functions.

 :::{table} Verification functions in the `Objective` class.
 :align: center